mlflow/mlflow/docs/source/tracking/autolog.rst

 Pytorch
 -------

-Call :py:func:`mlflow.pytorch.autolog` before your Pytorch Lightning training code to enable automatic logging of metrics, parameters, and models.
+Call the generic autolog function :py:func:`mlflow.pytorch.autolog` before your Pytorch Lightning training code to enable automatic logging of metrics, parameters, and models.
 See example usages `here <https://github.com/chauhang/mlflow/tree/master/examples/pytorch/MNIST>`__.
 Note that currently, Pytorch autologging supports only models trained using Pytorch Lightning.

 Autologging is triggered on calls to ``pytorch_lightning.trainer.Trainer.fit`` and captures the following information: